chinamike65/hugo-tuolesi/content/book4/book4en.md

 In this way, the mentality will gradually change.

+##### (2) The eight virtues of loving kindness

-(2) If the eight virtues of radiating loving-kindness can truly generate loving-kindness, the virtues will be enormous.
+If the eight virtues of radiating loving-kindness can truly generate loving-kindness, the virtues will be enormous.

 It is stated in the "Bao Ga Lun":

+>
+>Three o'clock every day,
+>
-Three o'clock every day, three hundred cans of food,
+>three hundred jars of food,
+>

-However, it is not as long as a moment, and I can cultivate a point of kindness.
+>However, it is not as long as a moment,
+>
+>and I can cultivate a point of kindness.
+>

-All heavenly beings are loving, they are always guarding,
+>All heavenly beings are loving,
+>
+>they are always guarding,
+>
+>Joy is much more comfortable,
+>

-Joy is much more comfortable, and poisonous knives cannot penetrate.
+>and poisonous knives cannot penetrate.
+>
+>To accomplish nothing without labor,
+>

-To accomplish nothing without labor, to be born in the world of Brahma,
+>to be born in the world of Brahma,
+>
+If you are unable to liberate,
+>

-If you are unable to liberate, you will obtain the eight virtues of loving-kindness.
+>you will obtain the eight virtues of loving-kindness.
+>
+---

 This means that if someone gives three hundred jars of food and drink to sentient beings three times a day, the merit is of course very, very great, but no, the merit of cultivating loving-kindness in an instant.